-The Rissington Round takes you through the historic villages of Great and Little Rissington, passing through Bourton-on- the-Water and the River Windrush.
-The walk is around 3.5 miles long and you should allow two hours to complete it.
+Around 3.5 miles long, this circular route should take around two hours to complete.
 During the walk you’ll pass the Cotswolds Carp Farm, complete with stunning lakes, a 12th Century church in Little Rissington and the fishing lakes located in South Bourton.
 Check out the boathouse before you cross over the River Windrush and head off to the coppices on the outskirts of Bourton.

 Begin the walk at St Nicholas Church and you’ll immediately spy the Elizabethan Manor House, where the famous writing Mitford sisters lived.
 Head over the River Windrush and take a moment to gaze at the beautiful water meadows.
-Crossing these meadows will lead you to the deserted medieval village of Widford, but all you’ll actually see are lumps in the ground, covered in grass.
-Pass the church of St Oswald’s and head up to Handley Plain.
-Look for a wooded area known as Widley Copse and from here you are just a mile away from Fulbrook.
+Crossing these meadows will lead you to the deserted medieval village of Widford, where the 13th Century St Oswald’s church is all that remains, surrounded by crop marks which outline the former buildings.
+Pass the church of St Oswald’s and head up to Handley Plain, look for a wooded area known as Widley Copse and from here you are just a mile away from Fulbrook.
 Passing the pubs will bring you out onto the medieval bridge that then takes you back into town.